 Regular and SDIRAs let you grow your portfolio while enjoying tax advantages.

-Traditional IRAs allow you to make tax-deductible portfolio contributions.
+Traditional IRAs allow you to make tax-free portfolio contributions.
 You pay taxes when you withdraw from your retirement account.

 Roth IRAs allow you to enjoy tax-free withdrawals, including on capital gains and dividends, but you don’t get any tax breaks on this year’s contributions.

 SDIRAs have traditional and Roth accounts, and they are subject to the same IRS rules as regular IRAs.
 The main difference with self-directed IRAs is that you can invest in alternative assets.
-If you want to diversify your retirement portfolio to include real estate, gold, crypto, or other alternative asset classes, a self-directed IRA might be right for you.
+If you don’t like stocks but prefer real estate, gold, crypto, or another alternative investment, a self-directed IRA might be right for you.

 Some self-directed IRAs offer a basket of asset opportunities, while others focus on a specific asset class.